absolute-quantum/cats-blender-plugin/README.md

  - Added: Armature fix now removes third upper chest (bleeding)

 #### 0.0.8
- - Added: Autofills as much forms as possible
  - Added: Armature: Now fixes more models with one click
  - Added: Credits: Link to the unofficial VRcat forum
  - Added: Dependencies: Now shows whether mmd_tools is outdated or not installed